 What Size Spinners Are Best For Steelhead?

-Under dirtier water conditions I will often go to the bigger spinner first, up to a size 5, and under low and clear water conditions I will sometimes start with a size 2 spinner and work up to a size 3 or 4.
+Under dirtier water conditions I will often go to the bigger spinner first, which could be up to a size 5, and under low and clear water conditions I will sometimes start with a size 2 spinner and work up to a size 3 or 4.

 What Is The Best Spinner Colors For Steelhead

-My go-to spinner color on clear or slightly greenish colored water is to start with a silver blade spinner that has a silver body or colored body first.
+The best color for steelhead spinners color on clear or slightly greenish-colored water is a silver blade spinner that has a silver body or colored body.
 See picture.

-If the steelhead don’t eat the silver color I will start to rotate through colors trying to find out which color they want.
+If the steelhead doesn’t eat the silver color I will start to rotate through colors trying to find out which color they want.

 After the silver color, I will try a gold blade spinner next, and if that doesn’t seem to work I will go to chartreuse, pink, black and orange blades to try to determine what it is that they want.